rhiot/gitbook/cloudplatform/starting.md

 - `Ubuntu`

-This script should work with other Unix like OS
+This script should work with other Unix like OS, except these one

+- `Mac OS X`

 ## Using Spring Boot runtime programatically